-If re-ablation for AF (not including common type atrial flutter) is necessary after documentation of the recurrent arrhythmia has occurred, the patient will be considered a primary efficacy study failure but still followed up for AF burden.
+If re-ablation for AF is necessary after documentation of the recurrent arrhythmia has occurred, the patient will be considered a primary efficacy study failure but still followed up for AF burden.

-A. Day 7-10 Follow-Up
+A. Day 10 Follow-up (± 2 days)

 (Phone Call or visit at investigator's discretion)